 The running clearance (air gap) between lining and disc must be maintained within the specified limits.
-Failure to do so will result in sluggish brake response and excessive air consumption.
-When the running clearance has reached 0.04" [1 mm] the brake must be adjusted back to 0.01" [0.25 mm] per shoe.
-Refer to section 5.3.2.
+Failure to do so may result in sluggish brake response and excessive air consumption.
+When the running clearance has reached 0.14" [3.6 mm] the brake must be adjusted back to the vales presented in section 3.1.
+Refer to section 5.3.2 for adjustment procedure.